18F/before-you-ship/_pages/ato/controls.md

 ### Version control

-All code must be checked into a `git` repository and a remote must be placed within the [18F Organization on GitHub.com](https://github.com/18F).
+All code must be checked into a Git repository and a remote must be placed within the [18F Organization on GitHub.com](https://github.com/18F).

 * CM-8 Information system component inventory

 ### HTTPS Everywhere